AriesJ12/DigitalWellBeingApp/readme.md

 - testing

-- show database in database
+- show database in database(done)

-- database now works(problem is graph is not showing)

 - next is graph

 - next is stopping/blocking apps